Wire saw: Foam

 Foam manufacturers commonly use an abrasive wire saw, either manual or automatic, to cut foam to certain sizes or certain profiles (shapes).
 Foam saws are used in many industries, include housing (insulation, pipe insulation), furniture (couches, couch cushions, chair cushions), and entertainment (foam fingers, foam accessories).
 Abrasive-wire cutting is often done with a computer numerical control device that automatically cuts the pattern (or patterns) that are specified in a two-dimensional (2D) CAD/CAM drawing.
 The materials to be cut can range from polystyrene, polyethylene, and polyurethane, to high-density or rigid types of foam, such as cellular glass (e.g., Foamglas®).
 Oscillating saws are used to cut foam rubber.

 Semiconductors

 In the semiconductor industry, multi-wire saws are used to cut cylindrical ingots of silicon boules into thin wafers.
 Thin wire is used to minimize the loss of material.
-For example, the Peter Wolters DW 291 has a minimum wire diameter of 40µm and can cut an 860mm work piece into 100µm wafers.
+For example, the Peter Wolters DW 291 has a minimum wire diameter of 40 μm and can cut an 860mm work piece into 100 μm wafers.